graphile/crystal/grafast/website/grafast/step-library/standard-steps/loadMany.md

 For optimal results, we strongly recommend that the callback function is defined in a common location so that it can be reused over and over again, rather than defined inline.
-This will allow `LoadManyStep` to optimize calls to this function.
+This will allow the underlying steps to optimize calls to this function.

 :::